2014 Cohort - Instructional Technology (MA)

 - Fall 2015

-Proposed title (effective Fall 2014): Enhancing Learning Through Action Research*
+INSTTECH 6208 Enhancing Learning Through Action Research -- 3 unit(s)

-INSTTECH 6237 Coordinating Technology in an Educational Setting -- 3 unit(s)
+INSTTECH 6237 Leading Change Through Instructional Technology -- 3 unit(s)

 Examination of the many roles assumed by a technology coordinator in an educational setting.
 Exploration of the processes of technology planning, management and support in both theory and through practical applications.